Tips for Caregivers This Holiday Season

 • Breathe deeply and allow family and friends to provide you with moments of respite.
 Step away, mingle and enjoy.

 • When others ask if or how they can help, don’t be shy.
-Tell them.
+Tell them, and be specific.

 • If guests ask what they can bring, suggest gifts that really will help, such as frozen prepared foods, an IOU for caregiving that offers you respite, an offer to run specific errands, etc.